vmware-archive/clarity/apps/website/get-started/design.md

 ## Primary Font

-The default font intended for use with Clarity is [Clarity CIty](https://github.com/vmware/clarity-city).
-Download and install the [font files](https://github.com/vmware/clarity-city/archive/v1.0.0.zip) on your computer to make sure it is available when using the assets below.
+The default font intended for use with Clarity is [Clarity City](https://github.com/vmware/clarity-city).
+Download and install the font files on your computer to make sure it is available when using the assets below.

 <div cds-layout="m-t:md">
-<a class="btn btn-primary asset-download-btn" target="_blank" href="https://github.com/vmware/clarity-city/archive/v1.0.0.zip"><cds-icon shape="download" inverse></cds-icon> UI Library - Light (2.2.0)</a>
+<a class="btn btn-primary asset-download-btn" target="_blank" href="https://github.com/vmware/clarity-city/archive/v1.0.0.zip"><cds-icon shape="download" inverse></cds-icon> Clarity City (1.0.0)</a>
 </div>

 </div>